 The adventure of a drive down to just beyond the Southern Tip of Africa took about three and a half hours.
 Once inside De Hoop reserve, we were picked up from the designated meeting place by our hosts, traversing the rugged terrain in powerful 4×4’s through untamed thickets of fragrant fynbos and finally winding our way down to the coastal plain.
-(To give you a scene of the astounding vastness and scale of the area, see if you can spot the 4×4!)

 Rooms with views that never end

-All of the 6 twin/double rooms and one family unit have views that are absolutely breathtaking – and where you’ll literally have ‘a whale of time’ spotting playful pods of dolphins and Southern Right whales!
+All of the 6 twin/double rooms and one family unit have views that are absolutely breathtaking – and where you’ll literally have ‘a whale of a time’ spotting playful pods of dolphins and Southern Right whales!